-One of Bristol’s oldest character pubs dating back to the early 1600’s (the pavement still has iron edges to prevent damage by heavy cart-wheeled carriages), The Seven Stars remains largely unchanged from its origins in a city now packed with an ever changing sea of trendy bars and clubs.
+One of Bristol’s oldest character pubs dating back to the late 1500’s (the pavement still has iron edges to prevent damage by heavy cart-wheeled carriages), The Seven Stars remains largely unchanged from its origins in a city now packed with an ever changing sea of trendy bars and clubs.

 We offer a fantastic selection of over 30 different cask ales every week, plus traditional “West Country” ciders and perries.

 With a décor best described as a unique mix of both shabby and chic we are located just off Bristol bridge in the heart of Redcliffe Village, close to the commercial heart of the city we are open all day and offer a warm, some would say old fashioned welcome to customers old and new.

 We are independent, “free”, and happy to be: We have survived the wars, the bombings, the Luftwaffe, the riots, the poll tax, the developers and 1960’s planners who built some truly awful buildings.
 The Seven Stars even did its bit to help end the slave trade – but while few remember – we still do.